 Non negotiables have been devised for each year group which are the key elements ‘number facts’ of maths that are crucial for children’s mathematical learning and progression.
 These ensure that the children are ready for the next stage of their mathematical journey.
 Pre and post teach learning is integral to the learning cycle and children are given timely support especially in the non-negotiable areas.

 The knowledge and recall of multiplication facts are fundamental in many areas of maths.
+A Times Tables Planner has been produced to support in the teaching of times tables.
 To support the children with their multiplication practice we use ‘Times Table Rockstars’ as an online and fun learning platform which also offer resources to be used in the classroom.